kaisenlinux/minikube/site/content/en/docs/contrib/tests.en.md

 #### validateCSIDriverAndSnapshots
 tests the csi hostpath driver by creating a persistent volume, snapshotting it and restoring it.

+#### validateGCPAuthNamespaces
+validates that newly created namespaces contain the gcp-auth secret.

 #### validateGCPAuthAddon
 tests the GCP Auth addon with either phony or real credentials and makes sure the files are mounted into pods correctly